How to Charge a Dead ATV Battery

 4. Fully charged battery negative cable.

-In that case, reconnect the jumper cables and let them sit for one more hour.
-If that doesn’t help bring the voltage level up, the battery is likely bad and needs replacing.
+In that case, reconnect the jumper cables and allow them to sit for one more hour.
+If that doesn’t help increase the voltage, the battery is likely bad and needs replacing.

 5. Connect the Battery Charger to the Dead Battery